I first posted this two years ago but always like revisiting the story of the first woman to enroll officially at Emory.

-As the Emory Law School prepares to celebrate its centennial beginning in September, a critical question came in from the publisher of the school’s celebratory book—accent or no accent?
+As the Emory Law School prepared to celebrate its centennial in 2016-17, a critical question came in from the publisher of the school’s celebratory book—accent or no accent?

 The accent in question has inconsistently hovered over the second e in the name of Emory Law’s first female graduate: Eléonore Raoul.

 Raoul was also the first woman to be formally enrolled in Emory.
 Legend has it that Chancellor Warren Candler was away from the campus that day in 1917, when Miss Raoul walked from her mother’s home at 807 Lullwater Road to have a chat with the dean of the new law school in Druid Hills.
 The chancellor opposed coeducation.
 Raoul was 29 years old and active in the women’s suffrage movement.
 She saw no reason why a law degree should not be available to a bright woman who had studied at the University of Chicago.
 And neither did the dean.
 By the time the chancellor returned, the ink was dry on Raoul’s enrollment form.
 She graduated in 1920, the year the 19th Amendment gave women the right to vote.